Do Beans Have Lectins?

 Reducing Lectins And Anti-Nutrients In Beans

 As already mentioned above, the lectin content of beans is quite high when raw, and cannot be eaten by humans unless properly cooked at high temperatures.
-Even sprouting, a process that is used to reduce lectins and anti-nutrients is not enough to make raw beans safe for human consumption without proper cooking.
+Even sprouting, a process that is used to reduce anti-nutrients is not enough to make raw beans safe for human consumption without proper cooking.

 Typical cooking will still leave some amount of anti-nutrients and lectins that can cause difficulties, however, there is another approach you can try.

 The process of pressure cooking, however, may be an effective approach for how to remove lectins.

-In fact, in one study on enzyme inhibitors and lectins in legumes (beans are considered legumes), it is pointed out that lectins in beans were inactivated by cooking for fifteen minutes at atmospheric pressure or seven and a half minutes under pressure cooking.
+In one study on enzyme inhibitors and lectins in legumes (beans are considered legumes), it is pointed out that lectins in beans were inactivated by cooking for fifteen minutes at atmospheric pressure or seven and a half minutes under pressure cooking.
 It was also noted that they seemed to be more resistant in ground bean or soy flours.

 Therefore, if you’d like to try eating beans on a lectin avoidance diet, you may consider using a pressure cooker.

 Lectins In Green Beans & Edamame Beans

 It has been said that green beans, also sometimes known as string beans, and edamame may be easier to eat than many other types of beans.
 The reasoning is that these beans are immature and softer, and therefore may contain a lower amount of lectins and anti-nutrients.

 Edamame for example, as you can see above, is the same species as soybeans, however, they are the immature version of soybeans.

 Are Beans Low In Lectins?

 Research indicates that beans are very high in lectins when raw.
 After proper high-temperature cooking which greatly reduces the lectin content and makes them able to be consumed by humans, beans could still contain lectins that set off food sensitivity reactions.